Phabalicous

 is that Fabric supports SSH and local connections only, running commands in

-different ways (like docker exec
+different ways (like docker exec) is quite cumbersome.

 So the idea was born, to do another rewrite in PHP and use Symfony console as a base for it.
 Phabalicious 3 still supports the fabfile-format from version 2, but the command-line syntax changed a lot, and is now more compliant with POSIX.